-Tel: +34 936 119 232 / Email: ernesto.lacambra@caseslacambra.com
+Tel: +34 93 611 92 32 / Email: ernesto.lacambra@caseslacambra.com

-Ernesto Lacambra is the managing partner of Cases & Lacambra.
-He leads the tax practice.
-Ernesto Lacambra is specialised in advising multinational groups, private equity firms and foreign and national investment funds and in the international tax planning of cross-border investments.
+Ernesto Lacambra is a co-managing partner of Cases & Lacambra.
+He leads the Tax practice.
+Ernesto is specialised in advising multinational groups, private equity firms and foreign and national investment funds and in the international tax planning of cross-border investments.
 He has extensive experience in mergers and acquisitions and reorganisations of multinational groups.
 In particular, he has focused on the reorganisation of Spanish holding companies for Latin American groups, as well as in investments in Spain by European, American and Asian investors.

-He has also extensive experience advising high-net-worth individuals, family business groups and large national and multinational business groups.
+Ernesto also has extensive experience advising high-net-worth individuals, family business groups and large national and multinational business groups.
 He is an expert in tax audit procedures.
 He also advises on transfer pricing regulations (reorganisation of the value chain, litigation and master file documentation).

-He is a regular speaker at international business schools on international taxation matters and bilateral investments between the Middle East and Spain.
+Ernesto is a regular speaker at international business schools on international taxation matters and bilateral investments between the Middle East and Spain.